|Chance of rainfall within district|

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are four main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, New Zealand, and the southeast Pacific.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, eastern Australia, the south Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 28 September to 2 October, 11 October to 15 October, and 19 October to 23 October.
-Rain events originating in the tropics and moving south are possible about 2 October to 6 October, 7 October to 11 October, and 14 October to 18 October.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 1 February to 5 February, 6 February to 10 February, and 11 February to 15 February.
+Rain events originating in the tropics and moving south are possible about 16 January to 20 January, and 9 February to 13 February.

-Over Western Australia the strongest cold fronts should occur about 26 September to 30 September, 13 October to 17 October, and 19 October to 23 October.
+Over Western Australia the strongest cold fronts should occur about 3 February to 7 February, and 12 February to 16 February.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.